 Hello, I have a question about using a 6-year ginseng.
 Do I exclude from it all the active ingredients, or do they remain in the sliced slices?
 I'm sorry to throw him off, so I tried to eat him with self-denial.
 Does that make sense or stupid?
 I drink it the third day, I feel fine, but the time is too short for the ratings I will send.
 FROM.

 I have already answered a question similar to yours here: use of ginseng residue after leaching to tincture .

 Remnants of ginseng after leavening for tea are similar to cake after tincture.
-The main one, panaxosides and most active substances , passes into the solution.
+The main one, panaxosides and most active substances , passes into solution.
 You will not make any mistake when you throw out the sliced slices.
-I myself are occasionally it, but it is definitely not to offer guests.
-If you are not in the mood, do not show them a ginseng taste experience.
+I myself are occasionally him, but they are definitely not offered to the guests.
+If you are not in the mood, do not show them the taste of ginseng decoction .

-By sniffing the cake you will get only a few unpaved panaxosides, some fiber, and some proteoglycans that are only interesting in the crutches.
-Proteoglycans are predominantly released up to the action of digestive juices.
-Ginseng proteoglycans (incorrectly "polysaccharides") are the main ingredient of established flu and cold products , but it is not clear whether their attractiveness to manufacturers is due to their greater effectiveness or low cost of crunching.
+By sniffing the coches, you get only a few unpunished panaxosides, some fiber, and some proteoglycans that are only interesting in the crutches.
+Proteoglycans are primarily released by digestive juices.
+Ginseng proteoglycans (incorrectly "polysaccharides") are the main ingredient of established flu and cold products , but it is not clear whether their attractiveness to manufacturers is due to their more efficient or low cost crowns.